smarthomeNG/plugins/README.md

 - prefix "virtual"
 - a time-frame that could be:
     - past12h
+    - next3d
+    - ...
+    The time-frame is compiled from a statement about the direction (past or next) a numeric literal and the unit, which could be "h" or "d" for hours or days.
+The maximum numbers are:
+    - next6d
-    - next12h
+    - next48h
-    - past24h
+    - past4d
-    - next24h
+    - past96h
 - an aggregation-function:
     - sum
     - max
     - min
     - avg
     - all (to generate a list with all items)
-- a matchstring that would match an element in the [hourly one-call API](https://openweathermap.org/api/one-call-api#example)
+- a matchstring that would match an element in the [hourly one-call API](https://openweathermap.org/api/one-call-api#example).
+CAVE: For values as next#d the daily fields from the same API are matched!

 An example usage of those virtual matchstrings is the rain_overview-widget for SmartVisu provided with this plugin: